jcr4698/Adders/README.md

-# Ripple-Carry-Adder
+# Lab-5
-Designing, simulating, and testing the Ripple Carry Adder
+Designing, simulating, and testing the 3 parts of lab 5